ateucher/pkg-dev-dfo-2024-11/README.md

 ### Git and GitHub

 We will be demonstrating some workflows using Git and GitHub.
-Knowledge of these tools is not required, and you will absolutely be able to complete the workshop without them, but some of the lessons will be more rewarding to you if you are prepared to try them out.
 To take advantage of this you will need to Git installed on your computer, and sign up for a free GitHub account.

-If you are looking to get started with Git and GitHub, we recommend you register for the "What they forgot to teach you about R" workshop on Day 1, and join us for this workshop on Day 2.

 ## Code of Conduct